LEI number application - in 1 minute

 Yes.
 The Legal Entity Identifier (LEI) is a unique identifier for any given legal entity.
 It is not an identifier for instruments.
 As a result, that legal entity will use its LEI for reporting of any type of financial transaction it enters into regardless of the asset class or when the particular asset was issued.

-Legal Entity Identifier (LEI) issuers – also referred to as Local Operating Units (LOUs) – supply registration, renewal and other services, and act as the primary interface for legal entities wishing to obtain an LEI.
+Legal Entity Identifier (LEI) issuers – also referred to as Local Operating Units (LOUs) – supply registration, renewal, and other services, and act as the primary interface for legal entities wishing to obtain an LEI.

 There are two options: